-Asantes are disappointed in NPP – Actor Michael AfranIe
+Asantes are disappointed in NPP – Actor Michael Afranie

 Source: angelonline.com.gh

-Kumawood Actor, Michael Afrane has said that the Akufo-Addo-led government has disappointed the people of the Ashanti Region.
+Kumawood actor, Michael Afranie has said that the Nana Addo Dankwa Akufo-Addo-led government has disappointed the people of the Ashanti Region.

-Speaking in an interview at the NDC manifesto launch with Kofi Adomah Nwanwanii, said the people of Ashanti Region are disappointed in the NPP because the party has failed to do much for the region since coming to power.
+Speaking in an interview at the NDC manifesto launch with Kofi Adomah Nwanwani, he said the people of Ashanti Region are disappointed in the NPP because the party has failed to do much for the region since coming to power.

-He claimed most of the projects in the region are ones that were started by the former President, John Mahama.
+He claimed that most of the projects in the region are ones that were started by the former President, John Dramani Mahama.

-According to the actor, they NPP government has been throwing dust into the eyes of Ghanians by claiming that they commenced most of the projects in the region.
+According to the actor, the NPP government has been throwing dust into the eyes of Ghanians by claiming that they commenced most of the projects in the region.

 He added the ruling party has been doing this in order to win power.
 But Asantes, he said are now wiser and will vote against the NPP government in the 2020 elections.